 Thinking of the fashion trends of 2022, you can’t help but notice the comeback of the 70s and the 90s.
 From flared pants and glittery dresses to denim on denim looks and bucket hats, all of the top trending apparel of 2022 hits you with a wave of nostalgia.

 In addition to this, bold geometric designs and patterns are also back in action.
 Make way for the ruffles with puffer jackets and knee-high boots — it’s all about making your presence felt.
 The silhouettes are dominated by loose and straight-legged cuts and cross-front waists.

 How to Keep Up with Fashion Trends?

-Wondering what the key fashion trends of 2021 are?
-Consider this article your comprehensive guide to the 2021 fashion trends for both casual and formal gatherings.
-From loungewear to cocktail parties and red carpets as well as events, we’ve covered it all.
+Wondering what the key fashion trends of 2022 are?
+Consider this article your comprehensive guide to the 2022 fashion trends for both casual and formal gatherings.
+From loungewear to cocktail attire and red carpets as well as events, we’ve covered it all.
 Know what to wear and be informed to the minute.

 Colors & Prints

 For as long as one can remember, floral prints and designs have been associated with the feminine side of nature.
 It is representative of the first season of the year; reminiscent of hope and thoughts of renewal and reemergence.
 But what is so new and different about this trend that everyone has embraced it so openly?
 It’s the dark take on this so-called dreamy pattern.

 Skip the vintage vibe and go for the bohemian and unconventional florals by mixing petals with silver metallics.
 Goth aesthetics are back and how.
 The idea is to fuse contrasting ideas together to give rise to the new-age philosophies and way of being.